-Personalising the use of chemotherapy in breast cancer treatmentDecember 15th, 2011 in Cancer /
+Personalising the use of chemotherapy in breast cancer treatmentDecember 15, 2011 in Medicine & Health / Cancer

 (Medical Xpress) -- UCD researchers have identified a novel biomarker that can identify those women with breast cancer who will have a poor response to tamoxifen, one of the principle anti-hormone drugs used to treat the disease.
 This may allow clinicians to tailor the treatment of early stage breast cancer patients appropriately.

 Conway Fellow, Professor William Gallagher and his team who form part of the Science Foundation Ireland-funded strategic research cluster, Molecular Therapeutics for Cancer Ireland (MTCI), examined the breast cancers of over 1,000 patients.
 They found that those with high levels of a protein named CART (cocaine-and-amphetamine-regulated transcript) had a significantly poorer outcome when treated with tamoxifen compared to those patients with zero or low levels of the protein.